-- "Instead of local people being told what to do, the Government thinks that local communities should have genuine opportunities to influence the future of the places where they live.
-The Act introduces a new right for communities to draw up a neighbourhood plan."3 - 1.3.2 NDPs allow local communities, via a Parish Council, or Neighbourhood Forum, to set out a vision for an area, including planning policies and the development of land, being focused on local issues.
+"Instead of local people being told what to do, the Government thinks that local communities should have genuine opportunities to influence the future of the places where they live.
+The Act introduces a new right for communities to draw up a neighbourhood plan."3 including planning policies and the development of land, being focused on local issues.
 For example, they could cover where new homes should go and what green spaces should be protected.
 They could also include local design standards such as the type of materials, scale and character that must be used for any new property.
 A plan does need to be compatible with national policies and policies in the planning authority's local plan.
 It should be focused on guiding development rather than stopping it.
 If adopted, it will become a statutory plan and be used in making decisions on planning applications.